 Like all new technologies, there's a lot of hype around FaaS-style "serverless" architectures.
 You may have heard of the many benefits of serverless: faster time to market, lower infrastructure costs, and impressive scalability.
 While all true (and enormously advantageous), it's important to identify some of the challenges of this new infrastructure approach.

 Most modern software companies have some variation of an automated release pipeline in which the application can be built, tested, distributed, configured, and released with minimal (or even no) manual intervention.
-Unfortunately, most legacy deployment automation tools simply aren’t capable of handling the new FaaS paradigm.
+Unfortunately, most legacy deployment automation tools simply aren't capable of handling the new FaaS paradigm.
 With FaaS, your deployment frequently touches many application tiers including networking, data storage, event streams, and (of course) compute functions.
-Dependencies need to be precompiled and shipped seperately from your functions, and complex deployment models including promoting through progressive environments (dev -> staging -> prod).
+Dependencies need to be precompiled and shipped separately from your functions, and complex deployment models including promoting through progressive environments (dev -> staging -> prod).
 Be prepared to evaluate new tooling like Stackery for your release pipeline.

 Similarly, environment and secret management may have some subtle but important differences with serverless.
 If you plan to provide environment variables and secrets to your application at runtime (to keep them out of your code base), you'll need to consider how to enable your application to look up these variables at runtime without relying on a local config file.
 Stackery provides environment specific key-value stores to keep your code base secure, while providing environment-aware variables at runtime.